Superdog-ccr/starcraft2_autoscript/Readme.md

 星际争霸2 自动注卵宏

-The macro can automatically help zerg players spawn Larva.
+The script can automatically help zerg players spawn Larva.

-If you want use this macro,you need to make "TownCamera=space","CameraSaveX=Control+F6","ControlGroupAssignX=Ctrl+9","ControlGroupRecallX=9"(where X can be any number from 0 to 9)
+If you want use this script,you need to make "TownCamera=space","CameraSaveX=Control+F6","ControlGroupAssignX=Ctrl+9","ControlGroupRecallX=9"(where X can be any number from 0 to 9)

 Apparently, "SpawnLarva=V(I forget its English name.whatever you definitely know what am i talking about)"